microsoft/TypeScript-New-Handbook/chapters/Basics.md

 foo();
 ```

-If we break this down, the first runnable line of code accesses a property called `toLowerCase` and then calls it.
+The first runnable line of code accesses a property called `toLowerCase` and then calls it.
 The second one tries to call `foo` directly.

-But assuming we don't know the value of `foo` - and that's pretty common - we can't reliably say what results we'll get from trying to run any of this code.
+But assuming we don't know the value of `foo` - which is common - we can't reliably say what results we'll get from trying to run any of this code.
 The behavior of each operation depends entirely on what what value we had in the first place.
 Is `foo` callable?
 Does it have a property called `toLowerCase` on it?